ssciwr/faunanet/doc/source/repl_usage.md

 change_analyzer: change the analyzer of a running watcher ...
 cleanup: cleanup the output directory of the watcher, assuring data consistency
 status: get the current status of the watcher process
+get_setup_info: get ifnormation about the current setup of faunanet-lab
 exit: leave this shell.
 Commands can have optional arguments.
 Use 'help <command>' to get more information on a specific command.
 ```